YameenShaikh07/BW-to-Coloriez-AI/README.md

 pip install -r requirements.txt
 🚀 How to Use
 Add your black & white images into the Input_images/ folder.
+### How to Use

-Run the script to colorize:
-python "BW to color.py"
+Add your black & white images into the Input_images/ folder Run the script to colorize: python "BW to color.py"
+Find the colorized images inside the Result_images/ folder